jean-on-hub/TaadiEvents/README.md

 # TaadiEvents

-an event website for the twin cities
+### This is an event posting site to help event organizers in takoradi to advertize their events